 These hats (and hats for other candidates including Hillary Clinton and Jeb Bush) are made by a Newark company, Unionwear.
 Lean is their strategy and their production system.
 That's how they are competing against China.

-I wrote an article about this on LinkedIn, but I’ll share more photos here in this post.
+I wrote an article about this on LinkedIn, but you can also read the full text below and I'll share more photos here.

 Click on any of the photos for a larger view.